-Supervision is neither just the search for a technical solution, nor the adjustment of tactics, but also a means of verifying the strategy and position of the practitioner in relation to the transference as well as the policy that allows the logic of the treatment to be extracted.
+Supervision is neither just the search for a technical solution, nor the adjustment of tactics, but also a means of verifying the strategy and position of the practitioner in relation to the transference as well as the politics that allows the logic of the treatment to be extracted.
 We can thus acknowledge that there is a risk of sliding from analytic into psychotherapeutic supervision.

 It has also been observed that the members who have been practicing for longest use supervision sporadically and others stop at a certain moment of their formation.
 This shows that there is a structural problem regarding the position of the analyst and the desire to know, which has sometimes been studied but must be looked into again.

 We are seeing more and more frequent demands for off[the[shelf supervisions, where it is a question of finding a solution for a critical moment in the treatment; a continuous switching of supervisors; demands for "specialist" supervisors (for working with children, adolescents, psychosis, anorexia, etc.); and "political" supervisions, supposedly offering certain institutional advantages, are also being sought.

 4. A New Dynamic

 Brought to the fore in the work initiated within the framework of the School One, the debate about the practice of supervision is, as J.[A. Miller has indicated, well on the way towards answering the necessity of "formulating a theory of formation which takes the pass into account, but does not unilaterally situate formation solely on the side of the pass.